Nanjing

 answering early.

 Three full days is the right shape for a first Nanjing stop.
-One day for Ming Xiaoling, Sun Yat-sen Mausoleum, the city wall and the Qinhuai.
-One day for the Memorial Hall and the Presidential Palace.
-One day for Jiming, Qixia and the Yunjin loom, with a Kunqu evening on the side.
+One day for Purple Mountain, the plane-tree avenues, and an evening walk-through at the Zhonghua Gate barbican.
+One day for the Massacre Memorial, the Presidential Palace, and the Qinhuai painted-boat.
+One day for Jiming Temple, Xuanwu Lake, and the Nanjing Museum, with a craft-beer hall to close the evening.
 Two days work if Nanjing is sitting between Shanghai and a longer Beijing leg.

 From your first enquiry to your last airport pickup, our specialists design your trip and stay in contact every step of the way.
 The guides, drivers and hotels you'll meet are part of our trusted network we've worked with for years, briefed to the same standards.